 8. Dine on a better pasta sauce

 Think less about the pasta itself, and more about what you’re putting on it.
-Just a ½ cup of traditional tomato sauce can pack as many as 10 grams of sugar.
+Just a ½ cup of traditional tomato sauce can pack as many as of sugar.
 Make sure to buy a store-bought pasta sauce that has zero sugar in the ingredient list.

 Or, for a truly healthier option, make a super simple fresh pesto instead!
 Blend 2 cups basil, 1 clove garlic, 2 tablespoons pine nuts, salt, and pepper in a food processor with ½ cup olive oil for a perfectly flavorful, authentic sauce.